Are you thinking of heading to one of Latvia’s beautiful coastal cities and are looking for the best things to do in Liepaja?

 Seaside Park Apartment — this private apartment, located only about five minutes from the beach and close to the city centre, has everything you might need to feel at home while visiting Liepaja.
 The owners are incredibly kind and helpful and will ensure that your stay is as perfect as possible.
-Click here to see the latest prices on Booking.com!
+Click here to check availability

 Boutique Hotel Roze — Also centrally located and very close to the beach, this small hotel is perfect for a romantic getaway in Liepaja.
 They have a range of rooms on offer, have a restaurant on site, and also you can add a breakfast option to the room rate.
-Click here to see the latest prices on Booking.com!
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other accommodation options in Liepaja!

 Liepaja is a lovely city with many interesting and fun things to do.
 If you take the time to get off the beaten path in Latvia and explore the beautiful coastline, markets, and historical sites of Liepaja, it is sure not to disappoint!

 Are you planning a visit to Liepaja?
 Have you been?
 Let us know in the comments!